 Obsessive-Compulsive Disorder (OCD)

 Repetition of intrusive and unwanted thoughts (obsessions) and repetitive behaviors or rituals (compulsions).

 Have you ever misplaced your wallet or purse?
 Has your child walked out of sight in a store or at a park?
 This is panic.
 Panic is the brain's emergency response system or "red alert."
 It demands that we take action immediately and is a direct response to the importance of what we are worried about - Find your child!
 Find your ID and money!
 In this way, panic is functioning as it should.
 Even though it doesn't feel good at all, it does serve a purpose.

 What are Panic Attacks?

-Panic Disorder is the clinical term for "panic attacks," which is the dysfunctional or overactive way our brains responds to stress.
+Panic Disorder is the clinical term for "panic attacks."
+This is the dysfunctional or overactive way our brains respond to stress.
 When you have a panic attack, there may be no real danger around you.
 No missing child, no missing purse.
 Instead, people who suffer from Panic Disorder, or panic attacks, feel a sense of dread or doom for no explainable reason.
 The brain has gotten to a state of high sensitivity, setting off "false alarms."
 What's worse is once you have a panic attack, you might begin to worry (anxiety) that you will have one again.
 Additionally, when your anxiety begins to rise for any reason at all, you may start to wonder: "Am I having a panic attack again"?
 This may actually trigger another panic attack!
-If you suffer from panic attacks then you may have Panic Disorder and these may be the symptoms you experience:
+If you suffer from panic attacks, then you may have Panic Disorder:

 - Sense of impending doom or danger